ibexa/documentation-developer/docs/guide/siteaccess.md

 ## Configuring SiteAccesses

-You configure SiteAccess in your config files (e.g. `ezplatform.yaml`) under the `ezpublish.siteacess` keys.
+You configure SiteAccess in your config files (e.g. `ezplatform.yaml`) under the `ezplatform.siteacess` keys.
 The required elements of the configuration are:

 #### `list`